 Heat olive oil over medium-high heat in a heavy-bottomed shallow pan.
 Add the slivered almonds and cook until golden in colour.
 Remove and set aside.

 Using the same oil, add the onion and crushed garlic and saute until translucent.
 Add the ground ginger, turmeric, saffron, parsley, and coriander.
-Give a stir.
+Give it a stir.

 Add the chicken pieces and cook on both sides until slightly brown.
 Add the water, cover with a lid, and reduce heat to a simmer for approximately 15 minutes.